piezosystemjena/PiSoWorks/doc/index.rst

-PySoWorks Manual
+PiSoWorks Manual
 ==================================

 .. image:: images/doc_header.jpg

-**Welcome to PySoWorks documentation!**
+**Welcome to PiSoWorks documentation!**

-PySoWorks is an application for controlling the piezo amplifiers, such as the `NV200/D <https://www.piezosystem.com/product/nv-200-d-compact-amplifier/>`_, from `piezosystem jena <https://www.piezosystem.com/>`_ GmbH.
+PiSoWorks is an application for controlling the piezo amplifiers, such as the `NV200/D <https://www.piezosystem.com/product/nv-200-d-compact-amplifier/>`_, from `piezosystem jena <https://www.piezosystem.com/>`_ GmbH.